Fawzidev/News_text_classification/README.md

 # News_text_classification

-Implentation of a news classificator using Support Vector Machine and different types of news articles.
+News classification using Support Vector Machines and different types of news articles.